kenbaker-gif/Smart_attendance_mvp/README.md

-# 📸 Smart Attendance System (AI-Powered Face Recognition)
+# 📸 Smart Attendance System (AI-Powered Face Verification)

 An end-to-end AI Attendance System built with FastAPI, Streamlit, InsightFace, Supabase, and deployed on Railway.
-This system performs real-time face recognition using stored student images, automatically marks attendance, and provides a simple user interface for teachers and admins.
+This system performs real-time face verification pushing stored student images, automatically marks attendance, and provides a simple user interface for teachers and admins.

 ## 🚀 Features
-## 🧠 AI Face Recognition (InsightFace)
+## 🧠 AI Face Verification (InsightFace)

-- Uses InsightFace ArcFace embeddings, one of the most accurate face recognition models available.
+- Uses InsightFace ArcFace embeddings, one of the most accurate face verification models available.

 - High-precision embedding generation and matching using cosine similarity.